 Managers should also ask questions to determine if there are other areas of learning employees are interested in, and where they could take on other responsibilities.

 Continual learning, whether it’s soft skills and personal development, or specific role-based skills, are what help keep employees engaged and doing great work.

-Using Learning Technology
+Using Learning Technology for New Hire Training

 Next, let’s dive into how using a learning platform can streamline training.
 More organizations are adopting online learning to train their workforce.
 This has created the need for learning platforms to host courses that are accessible to employees from anywhere.